 - Full cycle breakdown cover system, from automated quotation to invoicing and handling of mid-term adjustments.

-- Commercial motor rating engines which produce automated responses (quote/refer/decline) for a major European insurer and a Managing General Agent.
+- Commercial motor rating engines which produce automated responses (quote/refer/decline) for a major European insurer and a UK Managing General Agent.

 - Private motor rating engine which produces an automated quote.